dataloop-ai/dtlpy-documentation/tutorials/model_management/introduction/chapter.md

 ### The Model Adapter

 The Model Adapter is a python class to create a single API between Dataloop's platform and your Model
-Use the dl.models.generate function in order to create a new template for the adapter.py.

 1. Train
 2. Predict